-II B.TECH-I-SEMESTER L T P INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS

-3 1 • 40 60 100 3
+II B.TECH-I-SEMESTER L T Р INTERNAL MARKS 40 EXTERNAL MARKS 60 TOTAL MARKS 100 CREDITS 3 T 'HE 40 RMODYNAM 100 5

-THERMODYNAMICS

-At the end of this course student will be able to
+After successful completion of this course, the students will be able to

-- Understand the basic concepts of thermodynamics and differentiate between forms of energy - Apply mass and energy balance equations for open and close thermodynamic systems. - Understand the Second law of thermodynamics and the concepts of entropy, energy and Irreversibility - Evaluate the properties of pure substances and analyze Rankine's steam power cycle. - Understand the nature of gases and calculate the enthalpy of gases - Understand the concept of air standard cycles and to calculate the efficiency and performance parameters of the systems that use these cycles.
+- CO1: Analyze the basic concepts of thermodynamics and forms of energy - CO2: Apply mass and energy balance equations for open and close thermodynamic systems. - CO3: Analyze the Second law of thermodynamics and the concepts of entropy - CO4: Evaluate the properties of pure substances using Rankine cycle - CO5: Examine the nature of gases and calculate the enthalpy of gases - CO6: Estimate the efficiency and performance parameters of air standard cycles..